-I. INTRODUCTION
+Ι. INTRODUCTION

 As communication technologies are increasing day by day, wireless and mobile devices are becoming most common communication media for all types of user communication.
 There are a wide variety of networks from PANs (Personal Area Networks) to VANs (Vehicle Area Networks) Jerome [1], clouds networks, Internet of things (IOT) and D2D [2] etc that are used for communication in our daily life.
 The hotspots, mobile networks and sensor networks exist with greater bandwidth and excellent data rate.
 In these networks, Peer-to-Peer (P2P) network are more important due to its efficiency and reliability for communication and file sharing.
-Although, P2P network was actually designed for wired network but due to growing demands of mobile users and improvement in wireless and sensor networks.
+Although, P2P network was actually designed for wired network but due to growing demands of mobile users and improvement in wireless and sensor network technologies, these are used in almost all type of networks.